polkadot-developers/polkadot-docs/infrastructure/general/setup-bootnode.md

  polkadot --chain polkadot --name dot-bootnode --listen-addr /ip4/0.0.0.0/tcp/30310 --listen-addr /ip4/0.0.0.0/tcp/30311/ws
  ```

 This would have the p2p on port 30310 and p2p/ws on port 30311.
-For the p2p/wss port, a proxy would need to set up, a DNS name, and a corresponding certificate.
+For the p2p/wss port, a proxy must set up a DNS name and a corresponding certificate.
 The following example is for the popular nginx server and enables p2p/wss on port 30312 by adding a proxy to the p2p/ws port 30311:

 _/etc/nginx/sites-enabled/dot-bootnode_